Hostas are Beautiful and Well Behaved!

 Pesticides exists to kill slugs on hostas, but I prefer the more time consuming but safer methods.

 Since my hostas live in pots it's not terribly difficult to find any slug and remove it.
-During the day they like to hide on the ground under dead leaves and humus.
+During the day they like to hide on the ground under dead leaves and humus, or hide between leaf stems.
 During the evening and early morning they are busy eating and can be found chomping away on your hostas.

 It appears that slugs don't like to walk across copper so there are a number of manufacturers who are offering copper tape, collars and mesh to surround your hosta and make it harder for the slugs to get to it.
 Here's one example: Copper Slug Tape